 The proportion is useful in the description of symmetry, as well as descriptions of polyhedra and polygons, as the ratio appears as a fundamental building block to base geometric solids.
 Mathematicians, designers and artists throughout history have studied the properties of the golden ratio, including its appearance in the dimensions of a regular pentagon and the golden rectangle, which can be cut into a square and a smaller rectangle with the same aspect ratio.
 The golden ratio has also been used to analyze the proportions of natural objects as well as man-made systems.

-This article documents some distinct methods I've found for deriving the ratio with geometry.
-If you know of others, please comment and I'll add them.
+This article documents some distinct methods I've found for deriving the ratio with geometry, and will be updated with new methods as I come across them.

 The Golden Rectangle